tatupesonen/kiistor/README.md

   </a>

-Small utility written in Rust designed to facilitate the loading of game keys in and out of a PostgreSQL database.
+kiistor (_/ˈkiːstɔr/, KEE-stor_) is a small utility written in Rust designed to facilitate the loading of game keys in and out of a PostgreSQL database.
 It provides a simple command-line interface for managing them.
 </p>

 [![Deploy](https://github.com/tatupesonen/kiistor/actions/workflows/release.yml/badge.svg)](https://github.com/tatupesonen/kiistor/actions/workflows/release.yml)